helenclx/leilukin-site/src/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub.md

 toc: true
 ---

 Breaking news: Leilukin's Hub has a custom domain name: `leilukin.com`!
-In addition, currently Leilukin's Hub is hosted on both Netlify and Neocities, with the leilukin.com domain name pointing to the Netlify host.
+In addition, Leilukin's Hub is now  hosted on Netlify, with the leilukin.com domain name pointing to the Netlify host.

 ## Moving Beyond Neocities